duhman/zerox/README.md

 }
 ```

+### Running the Project

+To run the Node.js project, ensure you have Node.js installed.
+Then follow these steps:

+1. Install dependencies by running `npm install` in the project root.
+2. Build the project using `npm run build` as specified in `package.json`.
+3. Run the project using `node node-zerox/dist/index.js`.

 ## Python Zerox

 (Python SDK - supports vision models from different providers like OpenAI, Azure OpenAI, Anthropic, AWS Bedrock etc)